Srujan-10/CMOS-FUNDAMENTALS/MATERIAL_CLASSIFICATION.md

 # Material Classification Based on Energy Gap and Semiconductor Types

 This repository demonstrates material classification based on energy gaps and includes an explanation of **n-type** and **p-type** semiconductors.
-The project uses Python for classification and visualization.

 ## Theory